Usharaniyamana/kiss-and-makeup/README.md

 * Microsoft Edge
 * Internet Explorer

+I found a bug whereby the parallax does not work in Safari, to combat this I have disabled it for mobile devices in order to geenrally increase load speeds until all mobiel browsers support the functionality.

 #### Devices Tested

 * Iphone X
 * Iphone 8
 * Microsoft Surfacebook Pro
-* Samasung Tablet
+* Samsung Tablet
 * Ultra Large Samsung Display
 * Ipad Pro
 * Ipad

+I found a bug whereby the parallax does not work in Safari, to combat this I have disabled it for mobile devices in order to geenrally increase load speeds until all mobiel browsers support the functionality.

-So far I have been unable to identify any issues with my tests, the website responds well on each screen size and seems to work across various browsers, during the development of the website I ensured I had a large screen, a 13 inch laptop screen an Ipad screen and a mobile screen at all times so that I could constantly check back and make sure the designs were working on each screen.
+So far, other than the parallax bug I have been unable to identify any issues with my tests, the website responds well on each screen size and seems to work across various browsers, during the development of the website I ensured I had a large screen, a 13 inch laptop screen an Ipad screen and a mobile screen at all times so that I could constantly check back and make sure the designs were working on each screen.
 I have also tested all the links and they all link out to the appropriate pages.

 #### User Tests